krzbanas/rspectra2022/content/course/RTipsandTricks/_index.md

 - Is this a checkout from a version control system?
 Does it have a directory named .git or .svn?
 Currently, only Git and Subversion are supported.

 If no criteria match, the current working directory will be used as fallback.
 Use `set_here()` to create an empty .here file that will stop the search if none of the other criteria apply. `dr_here()` will attempt to explain why here decided the root location the way it did.
 See the function reference for more detail.

+## Problem with the function name.

+Sometimes the same function name is used in various libraries, so the order of the libraries loading matters as latter library will *cover* the function with it's own definition.
+This may cause the problems in the code if the User calls the function and is expecting different behaviour.
+There are two ways to deal with this issue.
+One is to rename the function in question before loading next package that contains the function under the same name.
+Another (recommended) is to write in code explictly function from which package should be used

 ## Meet your instructor